Something about being small children

 rearranging our Western doll houses

-on the empty plateaus, playing fields of famished demons.
+the playing fields of vanquished, exiled demons.

 When we left Afghanistan,

-the wings hesitantly lifting in the air—
+our metal wings hesitantly lifting in the air—

-both times I dreamt over and over of fire,
+I dreamt over and over of fire,

-cradled love burning back into dirt,
+our cradled loves burning back into dirt,

 the curling, tortured remains of houses and hills crying out:

-You can never go back.
+You can never come back.

-ancient sorrow mixed with mercy.
+a look of ancient purity, sorrow mixed with mercy.